oceanprotocol-archive/OEPs/8/README.md

-# Assets Metadata Ontology
+# Asset Metadata

-This OEP doesn't detail the exact method of registering ASSETS on-chain or publishing metadata in a metadata store.
+Ocean has a core mission of making data assets visible and discoverable, with a decentralised protocol for data exchange.

-Each Ocean Asset (dataset, algorithm, etc.) must have a base ontology associated with it.
+As such, each Ocean Asset (dataset, algorithm, etc.) has Asset Metadata associated with it.
+Asset Metadata is created by the asset publisher, and hashed to ensure integrity and ensure that the asset can be subsequently referenced as part of the provenance of other assets.

-This metadata, also called **DID descriptor objects (DDO)**, is stored in the OCEANDB and can be accessed using the **Decentralized ID (DID)**.
+Assets without proper descriptive metadata can have poor visibility and discoverability, so it is generally in the publisher's interest to ensure good metadata is made available.

-Assets without proper descriptive metadata can have poor visibility and discoverability.
+The Asset ontology for datasets is based in the public schema.org [DataSet schema](https://schema.org/Dataset).

-The Asset ontology is based in the public schema.org [DataSet schema](https://schema.org/Dataset).
+This OEP doesn't detail the exact method of registering or publishing metadata in a metadata store.

 ## Change Process